AuricFox/Flashcards/README.md

 - **Flashcards for Interview Preparation**: Create and review flashcards tailored for job interviews, covering a wide range of topics from technical questions to behavioral inquiries.

 - **Knowledge Refresh**: Use the flashcards to reinforce and refresh your memory, ensuring you are well-prepared for tests or exams.
-The flashcards can be used for subject or topic such as math, chemistry, biology, etc.
+The flashcards can be used for topics such as math, chemistry, biology, etc.

-- **Server-Side**: The server-side of IFlashcards is powered by Flask, providing a lightweight and efficient web framework.
-SQLite3 is used as the database to manage flashcards and user data.
+- **Server-Side**: The server-side of Flashcards is powered by Flask, providing a lightweight and efficient web framework.
+SQLAlchemy is used to manage the database containing the flashcards and user data.

 - **Client-Side**: The client-side interface is built using a combination of HTML, CSS, and JavaScript, offering a seamless and interactive user experience.